 A. Accurate Inventory Valuation

-- Helps in the application of appropriate inventory costing methods (FIFO, LIFO, Weighted Average).
+- Supports correct application of costing methods such as FIFO, LIFO, or Weighted Average.

-- Example: A retailer valuing perishable goods separately from durable inventory items.
+- Example: A supermarket valuing perishable goods separately from durable goods ensures accurate cost of goods sold (COGS) calculations.

 B. Cost Allocation and Expense Recognition